-When an allegation is made against a member of staff, suspension should not be automatic as this would be distressing for the accused person and disruptive for the school.
+When an allegation is made against a member of staff, including supply teachers/TA's, other staff, volunteers and contractors, suspension should not be automatic as this would be distressing for the accused person and disruptive for the school.
 The head should take account of the seriousness and plausibility of the allegation, the risk of harm to the pupil(s) and the possibility of tampering with evidence, as well as the interests of the person concerned and of the school.

 If there is a concern about the Headteacher, this should be raised with the Chair of Governors (Mrs Trish Chapman).
-Contact details can be requested from the school Officer Manager, Allison Wright.
+Contact details can be requested from the school Office Manager, Allison Wright.